telerik/blazor-docs/components/barcodes/barcode/overview.md

 All graphics are rendered on the client by using [Scalable Vector Graphics (SVG)](https://www.w3.org/Graphics/SVG/).

-## Basics
+## Creating Blazor Barcode

-To add a Telerik Barcode to your Blazor app:

-1. Add the `TelerikBarcode` tag.
+1. Add the `TelerikBarcode` tag to add the component to your razor page.

-1. Provide `Value` property
+1. Provide `Value` property.

-1. Set its `Height` and `Width`
+1. Set the `Height` and `Width` properties.

 1. Optionally, choose a `Type` (one of the [encodings we support]({%slug  barcode-encoding%})).
     * Its default encoding is `Code39`.

-The following example demonstrates how to set up the Barcode with its default configuration.

 >caption A basic configuration of the Telerik Barcode